joecorcoran/corcoran.online/_posts/2015-08-02-how-we-talk-about-conference-lineups.md

 largely forgettable.
 In my experience, the hit rate has been largely the same for speakers of whom I had previously never heard.

-So what really constitutes a great conference?
-I would consider a conference to be really great, if:
+So what really constitutes a great conference lineup?
+I would consider a conference to be really attractive, if:

 1. The speakers are as diverse as possible;
 1. The subjects of the talks are as diverse as possible, within the constraints of the conference theme;
-1. The conference allows all attendees to feel comfortable, happy and valued by each other.
+1. The conference literature is explicit about the organisers' intentions for all attendees to feel comfortable, happy and valued by each other.

 Some great steps have been made to encourage diversity at conferences already.
 [Eurucamp has an anonymous process](https://cfp.eurucamp.org/guide).